-- Select Settings ⚙, then select Accounts and Settings.
+- Select Settings ⚙, then select Account and settings.

 - Go to the Advanced tab.

-- Find the Projects section.
-Select it to expand it.
+- Find the Projects section and select Edit ✎ to expand it.

-- Select the Organize all job-related activity in one place box.
+- Turn on Organize all job-related activity in one place.

 - Select the Projects menu.